gSchool/DNA-release-2/03-Phase-2/04a-metrics-what-are-they.md

 ![Vanity vs Actionable](__images/04a_03_metric_types.png)

 Notice that we haven’t yet told you what metrics to track.
-As per usual, it depends.
+As per usual, **it depends** and your context and goals matter.
 Metrics that you choose will change over time depending on what phase of the program you and your team are in.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->